strncat/strncat.github.io/_posts/math/2024-04-11-graph-slanted-asymptotes.markdown

 \end{align*}
 $$
 </div>
-If we focus on the leading terms (remember we said that studying the end behavior of rational functions will mean that we'll only care about the largest power in both the numerator and the denominator since we're studying the functions when the input is really large and so the highest power will completely take over in determining how the functions will behave),
+We said before that when we study the end behavior of rational functions, we will focus on the largest power in both the numerator and the denominator.
+This is because as the input gets larger and larger (end behavior!), only the largest powers will matter and will completely take over in determining how the functions will behave).
+So let's focus on the these only,
 <div>
 $$
 \begin{align*}